PIDIENNE/module3/CodeBook.md

 "Activity" represents the actual activity done by the subject "Subject" is the person "under test"

+The transformation performed from the original dataset :
+X_train(test), y_train(test) and subject_train(test) are merged by columns (variables)
+Then train and test are merged by rows (observations) Activity variable are looked up with activity_labels.txt

+Only the variables containing "mean" and "std" have been kept (on top of Subjet and Activity)

+Some cleaning has been done on the variables names (e.g. typo like BodyBody has been replaced with Body).

+More details on run_analysis.R

 The complete list of variables of each feature vector is :